 Reproductive cancers, including ovarian, cervical, and uterine cancer, can also lead to abnormal bleeding.

-Because abnormal bleeding can be a warning sign of cancer and other serious conditions, it’s important that you don’t ignore it.
+Abnormal bleeding can be a warning sign of cancer and other serious conditions, so it is important that you don’t ignore it.
 Dr. Reddy offers comprehensive diagnostic testing and treatment services to resolve bleeding and protect your reproductive health.

-To determine why your periods have changed or you’re experiencing abnormal bleeding between your periods, Dr. Reddy offers several in-office diagnostics.
+To determine why your periods have changed, or why you’re experiencing abnormal bleeding between your periods, Dr. Reddy offers several in-office diagnostic tests.

 During a pelvic exam, Dr. Reddy can identify structural abnormalities and large fibroids or polyps that may be affecting your periods.
-Ultrasound technology is also available to locate smaller growths she can’t see clearly.
+Ultrasound technology is also available to locate smaller growths she can’t see or feel.

-A hysteroscopy is another diagnostic technology Dr. Reddy uses to evaluate the health of your uterus.
-This minimally invasive procedure, performed in the hospital as an outpatient procedure, uses special lighted scope to get a close-up view of your uterus.
+A hysteroscopy is another tool to evaluate the health of your uterus.
+This minimally invasive test, performed in the hospital as an outpatient procedure, uses a lighted scope to get a close-up view of your uterus.

-To determine if the cause of abnormal bleeding is an underlying infection, a simple vaginal swab will be performed.
+To determine if the cause of abnormal bleeding is an underlying infection, we perform a simple vaginal swab.

 Treatment options for abnormal bleeding